Moussa Doumbouya

-Moussa Doumbouya (born 12 December 1997) is a Guinean professional footballer who plays as a centre-forward for German club Sportfreunde Lotte.
+Moussa Doumbouya (born 12 December 1997) is a Guinean professional footballer who plays as a centre-forward for German club FSV Schöningen.

 Career

 Doumbouya made his professional debut for Hannover 96 in the 2.
 Bundesliga on 21 February 2021, coming on as a substitute in the 71st minute for Valmir Sulejmani against Fortuna Düsseldorf.
 The away match finished as a 3–2 loss for Hannover.

 Following a season with FC Ingolstadt, Doumbouya signed for fellow 3.
 Liga club Rot-Weiss Essen in June 2023 on a two-year deal.

+On 29 January 2026, Doumbouya joined SC Wiedenbrück.